Olive Pink Botanic Garden – a Desert Oasis

 Aboriginal Cultural Heritage

-Native Birds and Wildlife
+Birds, Wallabies and Wildlife

-Black-footed Rock Wallaby and Euros (hill kangaroos) are commonly seen, and over 80 bird species have been recorded, including a number noted to be rare.
+Black-footed Rock Wallaby and Euros (hill kangaroos) are regularly seen, and over 80 bird species have been recorded, including a number noted to be rare.

 Art and Sculpture